serverless/dashboard/node/packages/sdk/docs/sdk.md

 - `message` - Warning message
 - `options`:
   - `tags` _(object)_ - User tags object.
 Tag names can contain alphanumeric (both lower and upper case), `-`, `_` and `.` characters.
 Values can be _string_, _boolean_, _number_, Date or Array containing any values of prior listed types
   - `fingerprint` _(string)_ - Console UI groups common warnings by the _fingerprint_, which by default is derived from its message.
-This can be overriden by passing custom `fingeprint` value
+This can be overriden by passing custom `fingerprint` value

 ### `.setTag(name, value)`